toormaf/famclient/src/utils/API_README.md

 ## Examples

-See the pre-built API modules in `src/utils/api.ts` for complete implementation examples.
+See `USAGE_EXAMPLES.md` in the project root for comprehensive usage examples across all modules.

 ## Support